Published On: Mar 04 2013 11:57:04 AM CSTUpdated On: Mar 06 2015 01:00:00 AM CST

 1905: Musician, songwriter, and bandleader Bob Wills, considered by many as one of the founders of Western swing along with his band the Texas Playboys, is born James Robert Wills on a farm near Kosse, Texas.
 Some of Wills' biggest hits included "Cherokee Maiden," "Spanish Two Step," "Steel Guitar Rag," "San Antonio Rose" and "Faded Love."
 He died of pneumonia at age 70 on May 13, 1975.

-1888: Author Louisa May Alcott, best known as author of the novel "Little Women" and its sequels "Little Men" and "Jo's Boys," dies of a stroke at the age of 55 in Boston, Mass.
+1888: Author Louisa May Alcott, best known as author of the novel "Little Women" and its sequels "Little Men" and "Jo's Boys," dies of a stroke at the age of 55 in Boston, Massachusetts.

-1885: Ring Lardner, a sports columnist and short story writer best known for his satirical takes on the sports world, marriage and the theater, is born in Niles, Mich.
+1885: Ring Lardner, a sports columnist and short story writer best known for his satirical takes on the sports world, marriage and the theater, is born in Niles, Michigan.
 Lardner was also the father of Ring Lardner Jr., the Oscar-winning screenwriter of such films as "Laura," "Woman of the Year" and "M*A*S*H."

 1869: Russian chemist Dmitry Mendeleev makes a formal presentation to the Russian Chemical Society on his first version of the periodic table of the elements.
 In his final version of the periodic table, he left gaps, foretelling that they would be filled by elements not then known and predicting the properties of three of those elements.